-Cities at night1 review
+Cities at night

 The main goal of the project is to tag, locate and georeference the archive of night time images of the Astronauts of the International Space Station.
 At NASA’s archive there is more than 3M images and less than 10% are located.
 In general, currently is impossible to make all this tasks using machine learning or computer vision or manually by small group of people because of the size of the archive and lack of references.
 Although, the night time images of the International Space Station are the most powerful public archive of night time images available.
 This images also provide an unique and new perspective of the earth from the space that we are sure that will inspire new generations of scientist and will be very helpful to increase the awareness about light pollution.
 In the line of citizen science, the active contribution of volunteers is essential in this project, to achieve the expected scientific results.
 The project includes disclosure at various levels: